JanusRC/T2-Terminus/README.md

 A port of the espruino project (see www.espruino.com), that allows the T2 Terminus to run Javascript with an easy to use and intuitive interface.

-### C Demos
+### Demos
-Demos for the T2 Terminus, split into F2 and F4 variants if necessary.
+C language demos for the T2 Terminus, split into F2 and F4 variants if necessary.